paulshuker/coppafisher/docs/advanced_usage.md

 apply_transform(fused_custom_image, transform, save_dir, name=f"custom_final_channel_{channel}.tif")
 ```

-The custom image will be saved as the given name
+The custom image will be saved as the given name.

-You can also save the fused_anchor_image
+You can also save the fused_anchor_image.

 ```py
 from coppafisher.custom_alignment import apply_transform